 After receiving a Customer Service Warning email, shops have access to the Customer Service Performance dashboard.
 The dashboard can be used to identify the type of issues buyers face, and shows you:

-- Your shop’s daily Order Dissatisfaction Rate, including related cases and low reviews
+- Your shop’s daily ODR, including related cases and low reviews

 - The date(s) a Customer Service Warning was issued to your shop